KrisKodira/kriskodirablog/content/pages/about.md

 In my free time I enjoy making myself some Coffee with my Bialetti, writing a few blog posts here and there, riding my motorcycle if it's not too cold, going to the gym for a workout and the spa, spending time with friends and family and obviously coding away 👨‍💻

+My interests on the more technical side are Web Development, native SWIFT development, Kotlin Android development, building my

 **Enjoy!**